International Brain Tumour Awareness Week – The Moments, Memories, and Pizza

 “No way,” followed by the usual next question, “What was your highest jump?”

 In her words, “A kamikaze double Axel.”
 She stopped skating when she started university.
-But she skated out of the Interlake region, my region.
-That moment perked me up.
+But she skated out of a club in the Interlake region, my region!

 Two years later, I’d realize why that was a big deal when I went through my second brain surgery.
 Second – survivors don’t say last.

-The second one.
-We left after my surgery.
+After my second surgery.
 It was lightly snowing out.
 We entered the car, I stared out the window, and they said, “Tammy, do you want to go shopping?”
 I grunted.
 We went shopping.
 The only time my emotions went from basement to through the attic was when dad found a Mickey Mouse Marching Band.
 I’m not even a Mickey fan, but this was magical – and it played 100 Christmas songs – on brass bells.
-I have a thing for bells.
+I love bells.

-When I left the Children’s Hospital, I thought that’d be the end of my brain tumour journey.
+When I left the Children’s Hospital after the first surgery, I thought that’d be the end of my brain tumour journey.
 Life went on as norm, except I was on medication for a year, then I could start coming off.
 Protocol.
-During the surgery, they placed nodules onto my brain, and they didn’t detect seizure activity.
-For those who didn’t pass out, I though it was interesting.

 To this day, I consider myself lucky to be in chemistry class.
 The teacher has a child who had a brain tumour and lives with epilepsy.
 He took charge, and I’m forever grateful.